timudk/SPDENN/README.md

 # A Dicussion on Solving Partial Differential Equations using Neural Networks
 Can neural networks learn to solve partial differential equations (PDEs)?
 We investigate this question for two (systems of) PDEs, namely, the Poisson equation and the steady Navier–Stokes equations.

 * Tim Dockhorn.
-"A Discussion on Solving Partial Differential Equations using Neural Networks." arXiv preprint
+"A Discussion on Solving Partial Differential Equations using Neural Networks." https://arxiv.org/abs/1904.07200

 ## Poisson problem
 A neural network (with two fully connected layers of size 16) for the manufactured Poisson problem (using dataset of 2000 interior and boundary points) can be trained using the following command: